krmerdem/Astro-Observer-Plan/README.md

 ## Download and Installing Software

 The software is compatible with 64-bit versions of Windows 10 and Windows 11.
 Currently, the program has a ZIP extension.
-The setup version will be added soon.
+In our next update, we will add the setup version of the software and compile the software for Linux.
 After downloading the ZIP, extract the archive and run AstroObserverPlan.exe

 [Astro Observer Plan v1.0.0 Download](https://github.com/krmerdem/Astro-Observer-Plan/releases/download/v1.0.0/Astro.Observer.Plan.zip)